Word count: 593

-Do you think that ninja tactics and samurai strategies could ever become useful in real life?
-While you may relate the two with shuriken and swords, these types of warriors can actually teach us a lot about their different methods.
+Do you think that ninja tactics and samurai strategies are useful in real life?
+While you may relate the two with films and history, these types of warriors can provide some useful approaches in everyday life.

-Ninjas and Samurais were different types of warriors that used different kinds of methods.
+Ninjas and Samurais were different types of traditional Japanese warriors that used different kinds of methods.
 Ninjas were tacticians and Samurais were strategists.
 Strategies are long term structures that provide an overall plan.
 Tactics are the actions taken in the moment when navigating inside the ‘plan’.

 Why is it useful?